tanayvin1216/TodoListApp/README.md

 I built a custom Claude Code agent system — a layered architecture of design policies, orchestration rules, quality gates, and task routing — then pointed it at a blank Next.js 16 scaffold with one instruction:

-> *Build a todo list app that a human designer would actually ship.*
+> *Build a todo list app that a human designer would actually ship.
+Make it super minimal and simple just need to see a non vibed AI app *

 The entire application was generated in **one shot**.
 No manual code edits.
 No "fix this, try again" loops.
 The agent system handled planning, architecture, implementation, testing, and self-review autonomously.